Churchdown: Education

 Churchdown has six schools, including two secondary schools - Churchdown School Academy and Chosen Hill School.
 There are also several primary schools; Churchdown Parton Manor Infant and Junior Schools, St Mary's Catholic School and Churchdown Village Infant and Junior Schools.

 Sport and leisure

 Churchdown has an eighteen-hole golf course and driving range on its outskirts at Brickhampton, and an inline and skateboard facility at Churchdown Park.

 Churchdown also boasts numerous football pitches and rugby pitches, as well as sports halls at both Churchdown and Chosen Hill schools.

 Youth football is active through the Churchdown Panthers, who play mostly in the Cheltenham FA league.

 The Chosen Hill Former Pupils rugby club first team plays in the South West League and has an active youth section.

 Prior to the First World War, a golf course operated between the railway line and Churchdown Hill, with a club house adjacent on Pirton Lane.
 The area is now open farmland.
 The nine golf holes had names; The Gate, The Spinney, Spion Kop, The Crab, Khyrats Oak, Oystershells Green, The Saddle, Rabbits Hill and The Railway Home.

-Also a bowling green which is part of the Churchdown Club.